Corporate ski trip activities are ideal for both non-skiers and skiers. They are a great way to bring the whole group together in a shared activity.

 Thermal spas

-Alpine spas are special places.
-Unwind in bubbling thermal waters in the freezing air of a mountain resort.
+Alpine spas are idyllic places.
+Unwind in bubbling thermal waters, wrapped by freezing mountain air.
 Spas vary in design across the Alps, but modern spas offer stunning vistas over the mountains and outdoor swimming amongst the snow.
-Non-skiers can enjoy spa days, while all those on the corporate ski trip can enjoy evening sessions.
+Non-skiers can enjoy spa days, which are also an excellent option for skiers who have spent too much time on the après-ski terrace.

 People riding fat bikes on the snow